-• Korea has provided both positive and negative examples of how countries may handle the issue of geographical indications.
+Even with the best of trading partners, issues at times arise that merit resolution.
+For example, Korea has provided both positive and negative examples of how countries may handle the issue of geographical indications.
 As part of the EU-Korea FTA, Korea banned the import of several commonly produced U.S. foods if they were labeled using their common names, a move that has negatively impacted U.S. exporters.
 For other products, U.S. exporters have benefited from the clear agreement reached in prior years between the governments of the U.S. and Korea, which provides clarity regarding the status of several common names contained in multi-term GIs.
-The understanding regarding multi-term GIs has allowed the U.S. to capture most of the intended benefits of the FTA, although the remaining single-term restrictions have curtailed some of the opportunities that U.S. companies had hoped to develop in this market.
-Since the FTA, the EU has pursued additional GI restrictions in Korea.
-To avoid more limits on U.S. exporters' market access opportunities in this FTA partner market, NMPF and USDEC strongly urge the need to secure explicit recognition of U.S. exporters' rights to use common food names moving forward.
+The understanding regarding multi-term GIs has allowed the United States to capture most of the intended benefits of the FTA, although the remaining single-term restrictions have curtailed some of the opportunities that

+U.S. companies had hoped to develop in this market.
+Since the FTA, the European Union has pursued additional GI restrictions in Korea.
+To avoid more limits on U.S. exporters' market access opportunities in this FTA partner market, NMPF and USDEC strongly urge the need to secure further explicit recognitions of U.S. exporters' rights to use common food names moving forward.